| | | | | |

 Dinner by the Golf Course

 Finish your evening by having dinner at the Inn at Spanish Bay, one of Pebble Beach’s many resorts.
-Arrange your schedule so that you can arrive near sunset for one of the most amazing experiences.
+Arrange your schedule to arrive near sunset for one of the most unique experiences.

-Every evening, as the sun sets, a bagpiper strolls along the golf course, signaling its closure in adherence to the Scottish tradition.
+Every evening, as the sun sets, a bagpiper strolls along the golf course, signaling its closure in accordance with Scottish tradition.

 Request a table outdoors near the firepits for a delightful conclusion to your night.